-As of June 30, 2013, the Authority had \$1.1 billion in par outstanding bonds compared to \$968.4 million at June 30, 2012.
-These bond obligations also carried unamortized premium balances of \$68.3 and \$63.0 million, respectively as of June 30, 2013 and 2012.
-The \$137.7 million increase is attributable to the issuance of \$153.8 million in Series 2012C Bonds and offset by principal payments made during the fiscal year.
+As of June 30, 2014, the Authority had \$1.3 billion in principal amount of bonds outstanding compared to \$1.2 billion and \$968.4 million at June 30, 2013 and 2012, respectively.
+The outstanding bond obligations carried unamortized premium balances of \$76.1, \$68.3 and \$63.0 million, respectively, as of June 30, 2014, 2013 and 2012.
+The \$7.8 million increase in fiscal year 2014 is attributable to the issuance of \$130.9 million in Series 2014A Bonds and \$3 million in Community College Bonds, Series 1 and offset by principal payments made during the fiscal year.
 All of the outstanding bonds carry fixed interest rates payable semi-annually on May and November 1st.
-Principal is payable annually on May 1st, with a final maturity of 2049.
+For all state university program bonds, principal is payable annually on May 1st, with a final maturity of 2049.
+Principal is payable semi-annually on May 1 and November 1 for the Community College Bonds, Series 1 bonds.
 The Authority's outstanding debt has no associated interest rate exchange agreements.
 Of the amount outstanding, \$114.3 million are taxable Build America Bonds for which the Authority receives a 35% interest rate subsidy directly from the U.S. Treasury.
-In fiscal year 2013, a portion of the Authority's interest rate subsidy was reduced due to sequestration.
-The balance of the outstanding bonds is tax-exempt. \$22.0 million of the par outstanding bonds are guaranteed by the Commonwealth with a final maturity of 2016, of which \$6.8 million have a senior lien to the remaining \$1.1 billion in parity debt.
+In fiscal year 2014 and 2013, a portion of the Authority's interest rate subsidy was reduced due to the federal government budgetary sequestration.
+The sequestration is expected to continue through the federal fiscal year 2023.
+The balance of the outstanding bonds is tax-exempt. \$15.1 million of the outstanding bonds are guaranteed by the Commonwealth with a final maturity of 2016.

-The Authority's bonds have credit ratings of Aa2 and AA from Moody's and Standard & Poor's, respectively.
-In November 2011, Standard & Poor's upgraded the Authority to AA from AA-.
+The Authority's state university program bonds have credit ratings of Aa2 and AA from Moody's and Standard & Poor's, respectively.
+The Community College Program, Series 1 bonds are not rated.